 Loading film proved to be more challenging than I had thought.
 I have been shooting film on a daily basis for the past 2.5 years.
-I feel fairly confident with using film cameras, but this camera proved to be much more difficult than I expected.
+I feel fairly confident about using film cameras, but this camera proved to be much more difficult than I expected.

 The manual showed how to load film (this was my first time using this specific type of film camera), but I still had to Google and search for a how-to video for instructions.
 I watched it several times and loaded my film.
 It seemed to be loaded correctly and I started to shoot.

 Using the Camera

 What I love and hate about this camera is how manual the settings are.
 The knobs on the camera are simple and there’s not too many of them.
-One thing I do not like much about modern digital cameras are how many features are offered.
+One thing I do not like about modern digital cameras is how many features are offered.
 I think camera companies have made their cameras more complex then they need to be.
 I am happiest with the simplest of cameras because I believe simplicity is elegant and allows the user to focus more on image capture instead of fiddling with settings.
 That was what I loved about the Leica when I first used it.

 However, this camera is so manual with its settings that there is a larger chance for user error.
 The user manually loads the film, sets the counter to zero, manually focuses the camera, manually cranks the camera, and then manually winds the films.
 Normally I like this sort of thing… but I ran into lots of trouble!

 When I first started shooting it, I noticed that this camera is very quiet (again, another plus in my book!), but part of me was wondering if I loaded the film correctly and if I was actually capturing images with every click of the shutter.
 However, I kept on shooting.